maahn/pyOptimalEstimation/README.md

 ```
   python setup.py install
 ```
 in the terminal.
-If you do not have user priviliges, you can also do:
+If you do not have root priviliges, you can also do:
 ```
   python setup.py --user install
 ```